iagoleal/iagoleal.github.io/content/posts/cuts.md

 has everything to do with cuts.[^duality-refs]

 [^duality-refs]: For an overview of duality, you can (again) check @boyd_convex_2004.
-And for duality in the context of optimal value functions, there is also my MSc thesis. [@leal_de_freitas_convexification_2019]
+And for duality in the context of optimal value functions, there is also my M.Sc. thesis. [@leal_de_freitas_convexification_2019]

 Lagrangian duality consists of taking a hard constraint such as $(x, u) \in X$ and substituting it by a linear penalty on how much we divert from the original feasible set.